The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 12.4g per 100g, 17.2g per 100 calories at only 72 calories per 100g.
 Second-highest protein-per-calorie on this list after Greek yogurt.
 Plain low-fat, low-sodium is the version that hits these numbers.

 Spoon it onto sourdough toast with sliced tomato, flaky salt, and pepper.
-Blend it smooth and use as a creamy pasta sauce base.
-Or fold it into a savory pancake batter with chives and dill for the gym-bro brunch of the decade.
+Or blend it smooth and use as a creamy pasta sauce base.

 The texture takes getting used to.
 The macros do not.